binqatime/my-test-repo/lesson 5/README.md

-# Lesson 5 Functiona and Modules
+# Lesson 5 Functions, Arrow function and Modules

 In order to use this config you have to install the following NPM packages